64kramsystem/saveriomiroddi.github.io/_posts/2017-10-26-Support-MySQL-native-JSON-data-type-in-Rails-4.md

       end
     end

-First of all, we need to take a design decision: we'll accept, for simplicity, only hashes, and reject other data types.
+First of all, we need to take a design decision: we'll accept, for simplicity, only hashes and strings, and reject other data types.

 The first method, `type_cast_for_database`, performs the conversion from the in-memory value to the value to be sent to the database.
 We'll simply convert the hash to a JSON string (note that Hash#to_json returns a String).
+Some cases (eg. `update_all`) can send a value without going through `type_cast` before, so we also support String values.

 The second, `type_cast`, performs both the conversion from user and database-read values.
 In this case, we allow the user to pass strings/hashes (when reading from the database, ActiveRecord will receive strings).